-What is Section 8 Company?
+What is Section 8 Company Registration?

 Section 8 Companies are Not-for-profit organizations that are registered for promoting sports, arts, culture, educations, religion, charity, etc. Any income or profit earned is applied to promoting these objectives.

 The company can be registered as a trust, society, or NGO under section 8 of Companies Act 2013.
 Section 8 company is beneficial as compared to trust or societies.
-NGO is registered offline except section 8 company which is registered online through MCA filing e-form SPICe which is explained in detail henceforth.
+NGO is registered offline except section 8 company which is registered online through MCA filing e-form, SPICe which is explained in detail henceforth.

-Registration of Section 8
+Registration of Section 8 Company

 - They promote arts, culture, education or similar activities for promoting social welfare

 - These companies use the profit incurred from such company in attaining objectives of social welfare that boost the economy